 As a local farmer, and a floral industry professional, Tonneli isn’t used to people not being able to enjoy flowers.
 Her goal is for everyone to enjoy cut flowers.
 So between her and her flower farming family, she thought those tulips could be a way to bring joy to people and maybe help raise some helpful money during the COVID19 shut-down.

 Tonneli pitched the idea that the Inn donate the cut tulips for a COVID19 cause.
 Well, it was a no-brainer for Captain Whidbey and of course they jumped at the chance of having TWO good things come out of their tulips.

 Tonneli enlisted the help of her mom and family, and brought their offer to raise money for historic waterfront businesses to us.
-Of course we loved the idea and agreed to match each bouquet donation in order to boost small no strings attached grants to shuttered small businesses within our historic catchment along the waterfront.
+Of course we loved the idea and agreed to match each bouquet donation in order to boost the number of small no strings attached grants going to shuttered small businesses within our historic catchment along the waterfront in the greatest need.

 So off we went.
 The flowers were cut.
-Then One Willow Farm jumped in and donated fancy daffodils for the bouquets and things just kept getting more beautiful.
+Then One Willow Farm jumped in and donated fancy daffodils for the bouquets and things just kept getting more beautiful and moral boosting for all of us.
 The bouquets were made by Tonneli and Kim at Salty Acres farm.
 They were then loaded onto the farm’s ‘honor’ stand and residents could take the gorgeous bouquets home at a great price, plus we matched their cost.

 When Gloria, owner of Whidbey Party Girls, shared a picture of her bouquet we knew the flower loving residents of central Whidbey were excited to get some cheer in their homes AND help our local businesses weather the storm to boot.
 More and more residents rallied to buy the bouquets, enjoy the blooms and have the happiness of helping small business owning friends, neighbors and family through this COVID crisis.